 Sword / Blue Sky Policy have impacted Councils' collection contracts with significant cost escalations.

+- Engage with the Ministry for the Environment on its work programme from the National Resource Recovery Taskforce - Working collaboratively with the other West Coast Councils on pragmatic response.

+Freshwater Management

-Engage with the Ministry for the Environment on its work programme from the National Resource Recovery Taskforce Working collaboratively with the other West Coast Councils on pragmatic response.
-Freshwater Management The Action for Healthy Waterways package sets Stormwater: Management higher standards around the cleanliness of swimming spots, includes a new bottom line for nitrogen toxicity, sets controls for farming practices like winter grazing and how much synthetic fertiliser is used and requires mandatory and enforceable farm environment plans.
+The Action for Healthy Waterways package sets higher standards around the cleanliness of swimming spots, includes a new bottom line for nitrogen toxicity, sets controls for farming practices like winter grazing and how much synthetic fertiliser is used and requires mandatory and enforceable farm environment plans.
 There are new requirements with the National Policy Statement for Freshwater Management 2020 including giving effect to Te Mana o to Wai, improving degraded water bodies, and maintaining or improving all others using bottom lines, and an expanded national objectives framework.
-Council needs to develop evidence-based strategy and programmes to be more proactive in stormwater quality than our current practices, aligned with the new requirements.
-Refer to Significant Infrastructure Issues Section for further discussion.